yogeshkonduru/sample-project2/README.md

 # sample-project2
-we are just developin a sample project
+we are just developing a sample project